Restore data using a recovery database

 Eseutil /R E01 /l E:\Databases\RDB1 /d E:\Databases\RDB1

 Create a recovery database.
-Give the recovery database a unique name, but use the name of the database being restored.
+Give the recovery database a unique name, but use the name and path of the database file for the EdbFilePath parameter, and the location of the recovered log files for the LogFolderPath parameter.

 New-MailboxDatabase -Recovery -Name <RDBName> -Server <ServerName> -EdbFilePath <RDBPathandFileName> -LogFolderPath <LogFilePath>